GDxU/ypilot/README-yp.md

 The following is a list of ways to define properties with different types.
 In this list, `foo` stands in for the property name, and `Bar` is a noun or object type name.
 Each line has a comment after it describing its meaning.

-    a foo			# no type, anything can go in foo a foo which is a Bar thing	# Bar is an adjective describing the thing foo a foo which is a Bar object	# foo instanceof Bar in JavaScript a foo which is a boolean	# foo is either true or false a foo flag			# shorthand for the previous one a foo which is a number	# foo is a number, like 1, 2.3, or PI a foo which is a string	# foo is a text string, like "hello, world!" a foo which is an Array of Bar things	# foo is an array whose elements are of the type "Bar thing"
+    a foo                       # no type, anything can go in foo a foo which is a Bar thing  # Bar is an adjective describing the thing foo a foo which is a Bar object # foo instanceof Bar in JavaScript a foo which is a boolean    # foo is either true or false a foo flag                  # shorthand for the previous one a foo which is a number     # foo is a number, like 1, 2.3, or PI a number of foo             # shorthand for the previous one a foo which is a string     # foo is a text string, like "hello, world!" a foo which is an Array of Bar things # foo is an array whose elements are of the type "Bar thing"
         # (any pluralized type can go here, including another "Arrays of ...")
     some foo which are Bar things         # shorthand for the previous one

 ## Noun definitions